Sobeston/zig.guide/chapter-3.md

 }
 ```

-When using a `build.zig` this may be invoked by setting the `emit_docs` field to `.emit` on a `LibExeObjStep`.
+When using a `build.zig` this may be invoked by setting the `emit_docs` field to `.emit` on a `CompileStep`.
 We can create a build step to generate docs as follows and invoke it with `$ zig build docs`.

 <!--no_test-->
 ```zig